Phase transition of anisotropic Ginzburg--Landau equation: Introduction

-Note that if $\uu$ is regular enough, then \eqref{weak OF flow} is equivalent to \eqref{OF flow}.
-Complementing \eqref{OF flow} with the boundary condition in \eqref{anchoring bc} leads to a complete parabolic system in $\O^+$.
-It is worth mentioning that \eqref{OF flow} is the $L^2$-gradient flow of the variational problem where the infimum is taken among mappings $\uu\in H^1(U;\BS)$ fulfilling certain boundary conditions on $\p U$ (see \cite{HardtKinderlehrerLin1986} for the analysis of the full Oseen--Frank model).
+It can be verified that when $\uu$ is sufficiently regular, then \eqref{weak OF flow} implies \eqref{OF flow}.
+It is worth mentioning that equation of the form \eqref{OF flow} is the $L^2$-gradient flow of the variational problem where the infimum is taken among mappings $\uu\in W^{1,2}(U;\mathbb{S}^2)$ fulfilling certain boundary conditions on $\p U$.
+Note that \eqref{OS variational} is a special case of the full Oseen--Frank model (cf. \cite{HardtKinderlehrerLin1986}).